aamnah/notes/src/content/reactnative/expo-react-native-turtle-standalone-local-build/index.md

 #npx http-server -S -C cert.pem
 ```

+NOTE: I went with publishing the app using a Netlify URL.
+And the site gets automatically published when i push code to the repo..
+No fussing with `ngrok` and `http-server` (which are both local).
+This URL is called by the app, so it needs to be publicly available over the internet..
+Something like `http://build.myapp.com` is awesome

 ## Build

 If you have previously published an Android app with Expo, get the keystore